BestTimesToVisit.com Logo

 packing

 Pack layers and a waterproof jacket, no matter the season.
-Manchester's weather is notoriously unpredictable; you can experience sunshine, rain, and wind all in one day.
-Comfortable walking shoes are also a must, as you'll be doing a lot of exploring on foot.
+Manchester's weather is famously unpredictable; you can experience sunshine, rain, and wind all in one day, so being prepared will keep you comfortable exploring places like Heaton Park or the canals.

 safety